 However, with a bit of empathy, I can reflect: What if it has nothing to do with me?
 What if they’re expressing this feeling here, in my direction, because it’s safe to do so… but it’s not really about me?

 I find this a curious paradox – empathy requires a recognition of reciprocity, on the one hand, and, on the other, separation.
 Interdependence and independence, both at the same time.
 That’s a powerful way to view ourselves as parents.

 Parents, ask ourselves: What if kid is expressing strong feelings because s/he feels safe with us, not because of us?Click to tweet

 I hope you’ll experiment with these tools, and come back here to share how they work for you!

-Plus, If you’d like more tips and strategies for parenting with emotional intelligence, please sign up on the form below and we’ll email you an excerpt of our new book: Whole-Hearted Parenting – how to use emotional intelligence to create more peace, connection, and joy.
+If you’d like more tips and strategies for parenting with emotional intelligence, see Whole-Hearted Parenting – how to use emotional intelligence to create more peace, connection, and joy.

 Latest posts by Joshua Freedman (see all)

 - Better Decisions – Emotional Intelligence & Long-Term Thriving - July 4, 2018